nccgroup/Berserko/README.md

 ***
 ## :exclamation: Important Note :exclamation: ##

-**Berserko is not compatible with recent Burp versions.** There are no problems with Burp v1.
+**Berserko is not compatible with Burp v2 before v2020.5.1.** There are no problems with Burp v1.

-This is caused by the version of OpenJDK being shipped with recent Burp 2 versions not including some of the Kerberos functionality used by Berserko.
+This is caused by the version of OpenJDK being shipped with earlier Burp 2 versions not including some of the Kerberos functionality used by Berserko.
 This will cause a `java.lang.ClassNotFoundException: com.sun.security.jgss.ExtendedGSSContext` error when attempting to use Berserko.
-The problem has been reported to Portswigger and will hopefully be addressed soon.

-In the meantime, Berserko should work if you launch Burp 2 using a full version of the Java runtime environment (i.e. not the one bundled with Burp).
+The obvious workaround is to upgrade to v2020.5.1 or later.
+Alternatively, Berserko should work with any Burp v2 version if you launch using a full version of the Java runtime environment (i.e. not the one bundled with Burp).

 Assuming you have *java* in your path: